codacy/codacy-ruff/docs/description/T203_p-print.md

     dict_c = {**dict_a, **dict_b}
     return dict_c
 Fix safety
-This rule's fix is marked as unsafe, as it may remove pprint statements that are used beyond debugging purposes.
+This rule's fix is marked as unsafe, as it will remove pprint statements that are used beyond debugging purposes.
 ```